AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 When will the AI bubble burst?

 Tempora's structural-pressure window for US tech opens Q4 2026 and extends through Q1 2027.
-The signature does not predict a single date; it identifies a band of elevated risk anchored on Saturn's slow transit through Pisces and the Rahu opposition to the US natal Cancer stellium.
+The signature does not predict a single date; it identifies a band of elevated risk anchored on Saturn's slow transit through Pisces and Rahu's transit through the foundational-sentiment houses of the US chart.

 Is AI actually in a bubble right now?